vlladin/cohort-six/projects/erigon_riscv_proof_sourcing.md

 7. [Resources](#resources)

 ## Motivation
 Current ZK proving systems usually compile the entire EVM implementations into the target instruction (like RISC-V).
 This increases the number of instructions needed for proof generation by many magnitudes.
 Vitalik has even [proposed switching the ISA](https://ethereum-magicians.org/t/long-term-l1-execution-layer-proposal-replace-the-evm-with-risc-v/23617) of the EVM to RISC-V to improve the proof generation.
-This project explores transpilation as a practical stepping stone by generating RISC-V executable alongside the EVM execution using instruction hooks.
+This project explores transpilation as a practical stepping stone by generating a RISC-V executable alongside the EVM execution using instruction hooks.

 ## Project description
 The proposed solution is adding an optional transpilation module integrated with Erigon that enables RISC-V ZK proving of transactions without requiring contract recompilation.
 This approach reduces the proof overhead by only proving executed EVM operations rather than proving an entire EVM implementation in addition to the contract being executed.